Seniors helping seniors - Learning technology together

 The concept of SeniorNet emerged in 1986 in the USA from a research project at the University of San Francisco.
 The project’s aim was to determine if computers and telecommunications could enhance the lives of older adults.
 SeniorNet was first established in New Zealand in 1992.

 SeniorNet brings older adults and technology together in a friendly, fun and stress-free way.
 It's for people over the age of 50 who'd like to learn more about technology and what it can do for them.
-Volunteer tutors, about the same age as their students, run courses in small, well organised classes, which not only introduce computers and surfing the Net, but also cover a vast range of subjects.
+Volunteer tutors, about the same age as their students, run small, well organised learning sessions, which not only introduce computers and surfing the Net, but also cover a vast range of topics.

 Tutor training sessions are run by Learning Centres and are also conducted at Regional Meetings.